Too Many Dates

 As Madame Pomfrey fixed him up, asking no questions beyond the answer that he gave her, simply that some guy had gotten mad and hit him, she said, "Mr. Potter, I do believe you are the 2nd most accident prone student I have ever had."

 "Really?
 Who managed to beat me?"
-He asked.
+He asked jokingly.

 "Me," a girl's voice responded.

-As he looked over at her, he noticed a girl with blonde hair and a rather dreamy expression currently on her face sitting a couple of beds down with an ice pack on her chin.
+As he looked over at her, he noticed a girl with very long blonde hair and a rather dreamy expression on her face as if she wasn't entirely all there, sitting a couple of beds down with an ice pack on her chin.

 She appeared to be around his age and she looked somewhat familiar, but he couldn't for the life of him remember her name, if he had ever even heard it.